While every other freshman . . .

 That my career as a mother flashed before my eyes and then died a slow, bloody death.
 After seeing all the sacrifices my mom made to care for my sis and I as a single parent I already had my doubts about whether I wanted children.
 But to think that I would be so lousy that they wouldn’t want me . . . why bother?

 That was how I felt for years.
 I obsessed over every late period, terrified that I was pregnant.
-Then out of the blue a desire more powerful than my selfishness and insecurity awoke within.
+Then out of the blue a desire more powerful than my insecurity awoke within.
 Children means being on-call all the time, I said to myself.
 It means giving your life to people that will become teenagers and tell you how uncool you are and then foregoing the beach house to help them pay for college.
 No fun, I said.

 But you want to and you know it, replied the voice deep within.
 And I did.
 So we did.
 And here she is: